BartMassey/wordle5/README.md

 ## Performance

-My solution is blazingly fast, solving the standard problem in about 11ms single-threaded on my Ryzen 9 3900X desktop.
+My solution is blazingly fast, solving the standard problem in about 6ms single-threaded on my Ryzen 9 3900X desktop.
-Using `rayon` parallelism, or custom scoped-thread parallelism the solution time is about 10ms.
+Using `rayon` parallelism, or custom scoped-thread parallelism the solution time is about the same.

+This branch uses `mimalloc` instead of the default allocator, and is slightly slower than with the default allocator.
+I'm guessing the lack of allocation in the core loop combines with a slightly-longer initialization time for `mimalloc` to get that difference.

 The comment thread on this
 [YouTube video](https://youtu.be/Y37WiO55bxs) seems to be